esbeneickhardt/15JavaScriptProjects/README.md

 # Introduction
-Here we implement the mini-projects presented [here](https://www.youtube.com/watch?v=3PHXvlpOkf4) in order to learn HTML, JavaScript and CSS.
+Here we implement the mini-projects presented on [YouTube](https://www.youtube.com/watch?v=3PHXvlpOkf4) in order to learn HTML, JavaScript and CSS.
+The original git repository is [here](https://github.com/john-smilga/javascript-basic-projects/tree/master).

 # Projects